 Volonteurope considers active citizenship as the expression of our sociability: one of the basic characteristics that define us as humans.

-Active citizenship can be exercised in numerous ways: being a good neighbour, caring for an ill or disabled person, volunteering in the community or in another country, supporting a child in need, voting in elections, petitioning government and holding elected officials to account, participating in marches or vigils, protecting the environment and safeguarding natural resources for future generations, participating in local activities, shaping public services, promoting and protecting human rights, supporting international development initiatives etc.
+Active citizenship can be exercised in numerous ways, some of which are: being a good neighbour, caring for an ill or disabled person, volunteering in the community or in another country, supporting a child in need, voting in elections, petitioning government and holding elected officials to account, participating in marches or vigils, protecting the environment and safeguarding natural resources for future generations, participating in local activities, shaping public services, promoting and protecting human rights, supporting international development initiatives etc.

 Although being a central issue there is no real agreement on what it means to be an active citizen.
 This prevents us from identifying the barriers to, and enablers of active citizenship.
-Volonteurope has teamed up with the European Civic Forum to answer this question and to identify the barriers to and enablers of active citizenship.
+In order to better understand and answer this question, Volonteurope teamed up with European Civic Forum to identify the barriers to and enablers of active citizenship.

 Languages translated into